awsmin/AWSM-Team/readme.txt

 == Changelog ==

+= V 1.2.1 - 2020-07-07 =
+* Fixed: Conflict with NextGEN Gallery plugin that prevents a user from adding or editing member details in Gutenberg.

 = V 1.2.0 - 2020-05-06 =
 * Added: Gutenberg support for Team Members.
 * Added: New icons in Links for members.